Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 *return* exits the function-loop.
 If return is not called, the function would start over again after the end of the block has been reached.
 If you add a *returnValue* beind return the function will return said value.
 However, if you don't want to return a value you can ommit it.

-Using the keyword `continue` forces the function to quit and start over.
+Using the keyword `continue` forces the function to quit and start over without losing the declared local variables.

+### Interrupts

+Interrupts are special kinds of functions that can only be called by the processor itself.
+Interrupts are declared just like functions, but then with an `interrupt` keyword instead of `function`.
+They also have no arguments.
+The `return` statement in the interrupt will also be replaced by the special interrupt return instruction when compiled.

 ## Main function (`main()`)